ranjithrajv/overpasss-ai/README.md

 # Overpass QL Generator

-This project is a Python-based Overpass QL generator that translates user prompts in natural English into accurate, executable Overpass QL queries.
+A Python-based Overpass QL generator that translates user prompts in natural English into accurate, executable Overpass QL queries.
+This tool provides both a command-line interface and a web application for easy access.

 ## Features